Scope and Rates

 VAT due on import might be physically paid upon import but in principle should be reported in the VAT return of the period.

-Since 1 January 2010, the reverse charge mechanism has been generalized and applies to all services bought in from outside Luxembourg, except if an exception applies based on the nature of the services.
+As of 1 January 2010, the reverse charge mechanism has become the general rule and applies to all services bought in from outside Luxembourg by a taxable person established in Luxembourg, except if an exception applies based on the nature of the services.

-Under the reverse charge, companies are required to self-account for the Luxembourg VAT through the VAT returns, unless a VAT exemption applies.
+Under the reverse charge mechanism, companies are required to self-account for the Luxembourg VAT through the VAT returns, unless a VAT exemption applies.

-If the taxpayer is entitled to fully recover input VAT paid, the reverse charge should be a cost factor but a VAT compliance matter.
-However, if the companby’s activities are partly VAT exempt, there should be a VAT cost depending on the level of recovery allowed under the partial exemption method.
+If the taxpayer is entitled to fully recover input VAT, the reverse charged VAT should not constitute a cost, factor but merely a VAT compliance obligation.
+However, if the company’s activities are partly VAT exempt, VAT should partly constitute a cost (the amount of recoverable VAT depending on the recovery ratio allowed under the partial exemption method).

 Every taxable person shall ensure that, in respect of the following, an invoice is issued, either by himself or by his customer or, in his name and on his behalf, by a third party: